Blog

 "Do Grounding Mats Really Work?"
 Here's The Truth!

-Published February 7th, 2025 by Dr. Sam Camarata
+Published February 7th, 2025 by Camarata Chiropractic

 Grounding, also known as earthing, is a practice that involves direct physical contact with the Earth’s surface.
 While it might sound like a wellness trend, scientific research suggests that grounding can have profound effects on inflammation, circulation, stress reduction, and overall health.
 But if you live in a region like Rochester, NY, where outdoor grounding isn’t always feasible due to weather conditions, grounding mats can be a powerful alternative.